dbt-checkpoint/dbt-checkpoint/HOOKS.md

 #### Arguments

-`--manifest`: location of `manifest.json` file.
+`--manifest`: Location of `manifest.json` file.
 Usually `target/manifest.json`.
 This file contains a full representation of dbt project. **Default: `target/manifest.json`**<br/>
-`--catalog`: location of `catalog.json` file.
+`--catalog`: Location of `catalog.json` file.
 Usually `target/catalog.json`. dbt uses this file to render information like column types and table statistics into the docs site.
 In dbt-checkpoint is used for column operations. **Default: `target/catalog.json`**

 #### Example